alexcheng1982/jdk-loom-faq/README.md

 Yes.
 If no thread-local variables are required, the support can be disabled using methods in `Thread.Builder`.

-To disable thread-local variables, you can use the `allowSetThreadLocals(boolean allow)` method.
+To disable thread-local variables, we can use the `allowSetThreadLocals(boolean allow)` method.

 When thread-local variables are not allowed: